tc39/proposal-temporal/docs/calendar-draft.md

 This doc describes a design for first-class support for non-Gregorian [calendars](https://en.wikipedia.org/wiki/Calendar) in Temporal.
 Although most of this document is based on Temporal.PlainDate, most of this applies to Temporal.PlainDateTime, Temporal.PlainYearMonth, Temporal.PlainMonthDay, and Temporal.PlainTime as well.

+The approach described in this document was largely adopted, so this document has been superseded by the [`Temporal.Calendar` documentation](./calendar.md).

 ## Data Model

 ### Temporal.PlainDate internal slots